CAMRA - Campaign for Real Ale logo

 How can I book halls accommodation if I don’t want to give my card details online?

 You can email your details to accommodation@gbbf.org.uk, or you can send a cheque in the post.
+We shall not be asking for a deposit until nearer to the date of the festival.

 When can I make my accommodation claim?